shieldgenerator7/DnD-Stories/Agranari/Agranari.md

 Zemorsin focused his power through his middle hoof, placing it on his chest.
 As his hoof grew, his body shrank.
 His legs shortened and his height decreased.
 The already big world got even bigger to him.
 After shrinking down to a third of his size, he finally stopped shrinking.
 He was roughly the size of a house cat.
 He snapped his hoof off, and put the clipping with the other ones, which were about the size of his head now.

 He crawled through the gaps in the lattice and cozied himself up among the weeds.
 It was still cold, but there was less wind here, and more weeds, which made the place comfier.
-Plus, there was no a roof!
+Plus, there was now a roof!
 A roof through which he could still see the half moon, sure, but a roof nonetheless.

 Zemorsin closed his eyes, and went to sleep.